 At the Razor’s Edge Barber Shop in Millville, New Jersey, owner Christian Tiptin is focused on creating an upscale barbering experience that brings back many of the qualities these shops have always been known for: cleanliness, professionalism, creativity and a family-friendly atmosphere.
 To uphold these standards, it has become important for him to hire barbers who have the professionalism needed to maintain that image.
-“After hiring a few of our graduates, Tiptin has said that he only wants to hire barbers who have graduated from Jolie,” Northfield barber instructor Stacey Lauer said.
+“After hiring a few of our graduates, Tiptin has said that he only wants to hire barbers who have graduated from Jolie [Academy],” Northfield barber instructor Stacey Lauer said.
 “This is a really amazing testament to the quality of the education we’re providing.”

-With the barbering program still very new in New Jersey, many of these students still need to take their practical exams, though Lauer isn’t worried about whether they’ll pass.
+Many of these students still need to take their practical exams, though Lauer isn’t worried about whether they’ll pass.
 “A few of our students have already earned their barber license and are working in the field,” she said.
 “They’re definitely ready.”

 A Creative Approach to Barber Training